Hashnode/mern-starter/README.md

 ```

 ## Misc

+### Importing Assets
+Assets can be kept where you want and can be imported into your js files or css files.
+Those fill be served by webpack in development mode and copied to the dist folder during production.

 ### ES6 support
 We use babel to transpile code in both server and client with `stage-0` plugin.
 So, you can use both ES6 and experimental ES7 features.